 Many modern workflows aren't amenable to interactive debugging.
 When a test fails in CI, or a component is failing in a distributed system, it's difficult or even impossible to attach a debugger.
-Most interactive debuggers need to stop the program to inspect the state, and stopping a program may cause it to be killed by a supervisor or trigger unacceptable cascading failures.
+Most interactive debuggers need to stop the program to inspect the state, and stopping a program may cause it to be killed by a supervisor or trigger unacceptable cascading failures. rr and Pernosco solve this problem.

 The user triggers a Travis test run which fails.
 Pernosco receives the failure notification from Github and automatically reruns the failing test, with recording.